Big Island Twilight Volcano & Stargazing Tour Review: Is Wasabi Worth Your Wallet?

 The drive from the stargazing location to drop-off was arguably the longest part of the trip.
 It took about an hour and a half to get to the Waikoloa resorts and hotels where we were staying.
 Group members picked up first were dropped off first.
 We were the second to last group to have been picked up, so we spent an extra half hour in the van dropping others off.
 Although the drop-off process can be lengthy, our guide did his best to make it engaging.

-Overall we enjoyed the tour.
-We paid $551.34 in total for two adults and included in that price was a full day of transportation, entrance fees to parks, boxed lunch, sit-down dinner, snacks and drinks throughout the day, and coats to borrow in the evening.
-On the tour, we learned a lot about the island of Hawaii, its history, and culture.
-We covered more than half of the island in one day and got to experience things we never imagined doing like walking through a lava tube.
+Overall, we enjoyed this tour, but it comes with important tradeoffs.
+We paid $551.34 total for two adults, and that price included a full day of transportation, park entrance fees, a boxed lunch, a sit-down dinner, snacks and drinks throughout the day, and coats to borrow in the evening.
+We learned a lot about the island of Hawaiʻi, its history, and its culture, and we covered more than half of the island in a single day.
+Getting to walk through a lava tube and see so many different landscapes in one trip was something we never imagined doing.

 Comments